jhall9871/early-childcare-app/README.md

 2. Message my students' caregivers

 As a caregiver, I should be able to:
-1. Vie my child's progress toward various goals
+1. View my child's progress toward various goals
 2. Message my child's teachers

 ### Post-MVP: